A Modelmaker’s Journey: Rebuilding USS Monitor’s Propulsion Engines

-In 1997, Rich heard that the US Navy and the National Oceanic and Atmospheric Administration (NOAA) were starting to recover major artifacts from the wreck site of USS Monitor.
-These efforts became the catalyst for him to begin a multi-decade journey to build a 1/16th-scale working miniature of the vessel’s propulsion engines, which will be on display at the presentation.
+In 1997, Rich heard about efforts to recover USS Monitor artifacts, which became the catalyst for him to begin a multi-decade journey to build a 1/16th-scale working miniature of the vessel’s propulsion engines, which will be on display at the presentation.

 Registration information